Basic Information about your visit to Little Corn, and Sunshine Hotel:

 Many major airlines serve Managua's international airport, including: American, Copa, Delta, Spirit, Avianca/Taca, United, Aero Mexico, and Nature Air.
 While planning your trip to Little Corn, besides your international flight, you will also want to reserve in advance with La Costeña airlines for your flight to Big Corn island.

-If you're staying in Managua for a few days before coming to Little Corn, let us know, and we can help you arrange reliable transportation around town.
+If you're staying in Managua for a few days before coming to Little Corn, let us know, and we can help you arrange reliable transportation around the city.

 Little Corn Island is a remote place, and power is provided locally by a single, 500kw diesel generator.
 A quirk of the island is that it runs 17 hours a day, from 1pm to 6am, and that also can vary sometimes depending on fuel resupply and maintenance.
 But don't worry, there's so much to do outside of your room, that you'll find that the hours that it's off will have minimum impact on your stay.
 If you need to charge your phone or laptop during off hours, our upstairs lounge/cafe has back-up power that is on for 24 hours/day.
 WiFi is also on 24 hours as well.
 And nearby Tranquilo Cafe is solar powered, and offers free charging stations throughout the restaurant and bar, during all business hours.

+Free Wi-Fi internet is available to all guests at Sunshine Hotel, in all rooms as well as the reception and cafe areas.
 Perhaps somewhat surprisingly for such a remote location, the island does have access to the outside world... most of the time.
-Keep in mind that because of the island's remote location, internet access and speeds on the Corn Islands can vary a bit, subject to power and local provider availability (ie: it's not 100% available, and not always 100% fast).
-Free Wi-Fi internet is available to guests at Sunshine Hotel, as well as a few other island eateries and resorts.
-One perk of staying at Sunshine is that we use backup power for the WiFi system, so it's on even when island power isn't.
-Sunshine is one of only 2 hotels on Little Corn that provide this.
+Keep in mind that because of the island's remote location, internet access and speeds on the Corn Islands can vary a bit, subject to power and local provider availability (ie: it's not 100% available, and not always super fast).
+One perk of staying at Sunshine is that we use backup battery power for the WiFi system, so it's on even when island power isn't.
+Sunshine is one of only 2 hotels on Little Corn that provide 24 hour, full property WiFi.
 (The other is Yemaya Resort, which costs $400+ per night).

 Stuff to bring